 This is a Victorian-style bar with a large stained glass front window.
 Here you will meet Trinity College Professors and students some of them proudly wearing their Trinity College ties.
 This pub is also popular with office workers who have just finished work for the day.
 They will pop in for a quiet pint to unwind after a hard day at the office.

 The Porterhouse Temple Bar is situated on Parliament Street in the heart of the Temple Bar neighbourhood, known for its vibrant nightlife, cultural attractions, and historic cobblestone streets.
 One of the highlights of The Porterhouse is that it operates as a microbrewery, producing a wide variety of craft beers on-site.
 They offer a diverse selection of their own beers, including stouts, ales, lagers, and more, providing beer enthusiasts with a unique and extensive range to choose from.
 I recommend trying their oyster stout.

 The pub frequently hosts live music performances, making it a lively spot to enjoy traditional Irish music, rock bands, or other genres depending on the night.
 The pub has a beer garden, which offers an outdoor space for visitors to enjoy their drinks, especially if the weather is good.

 11. Foggy Dew

 The Foggy Dew was situated on Fownes Street Lower, just off Temple Bar, in the cultural quarter of Dublin.
-Its central location made it easily accessible and a favorite spot for both locals and tourists exploring the city's nightlife.
+Its central location made it easily accessible and a favourite spot for both locals and tourists exploring the city's nightlife.